Jacob-Stevens-Haas/seattle/README.md

 # DS5K to Python Data Science Developer
-This package is an example of what a python package or project should include.
+This repository is an example of what a python package or project should include.
-Each file includes comments to explain what it is for, how to modify it, and other resources.
+It is also a self-guided tour of how to build a maintainable, professional python code.
+To that end, each file includes comments to explain what it is for, how to modify it, and further resources to improve the reader's understanding.

 Not every file is necessary in every project.
 Some files may be more useful for building a python package (e.g. \_\_init\_\_.py), others for applications (e.g. requirements.txt).
-Regardless, you should be able to use the skeleton branch of this repo as a starting point for any python project.
-You can also take a tour of this skeleton package in order to learn about minimal working examples of each type of file.
+Regardless, you should be able to use the master branch of this repo as a starting point for any python project.

-## Your Most Important Client
+## Why?
+Your Most Important Client
 Sometimes, you want to build a stand-alone application that only you care about.
 So you may start with some code, but before long, you want to re-use that code that parsed some input.
 So you copy and paste it where you need it, but later on